60dimension/IELTS-Vocabularies/Vocabulary04.md

 She gave a dramatic shudder of repulsion.

-They're accustomed to the rigors of army life.
+They're accustomed to the rigours of army life.

 Goodness, I wonder if he knows.